ttetrafon/system-intelligence-obsidian-vault/Game System/Characters/Morality/Morality.md

   - rules/characters/morality
 ---
 Your actions define who you are and what other perceive of you; your morality and your reputation.
-Morality is usually rolled as part of [[../../Gameplay/Checks & Dice|normal checks]], especially during opposed checks against others.
+Morality is usually rolled as part of [[../../Gameplay/Gameplay|normal checks]], especially during opposed checks against others.

 Your morality is counted in many different axes; some complementing, others competing.
 These axes are determined by the ❗Deck of Dragons.